 Indexation is a way of keeping the amount of cover relevant to the cost of living.
 It is linked to the consumer price index (CPI).
 Most providers give you the opportunity to decline each year.

 Yes, your premiums will go up every year.
-Most insurance policies go up in line with inflation.
-Only medical insurance, which has increasing rising costs and investments in new technology, goes up by 12% each year.
+Most insurance premiums go up in line with inflation, your age and any underlying premiums costs, however medical insurance premiums generally increase a higher rate due to increasing medical costs and investments in new technology.

 ACC CoverPlus Extra is an optional product that lets self-employed people and non PAYE shareholder employees negotiate a pre-agreed level of lost earnings compensation.
 This way you know exactly how much you’ll receive each week if you are injured and can’t work – whether the injury is work-related or not.
 If you choose ACC CoverPlus Extra, this will replace your standard ACC CoverPlus product.